ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/server/ongoing-tasks/queue-sink/overview.markdown

     * Successfully processed
       Has this batch of messages been fully processed (yes/no)
 4. **Queue readings**
-   Reading duration in MS
+   The duration of reading from queues (in MS)
 5. **Script processing**
-   Transform script processing in MS
+   The duration of script processing (in MS)

 {PANEL/}